-An MTA compliant with this specification adds this header field (after performing one or more message authentication tests) to indicate which MTA or ADMD performed the test, which test got applied, and what the result was.
+An MTA compliant with this specification adds this header field (after performing one or more message authentication tests) to indicate which MTA or ADMD performed the test, which test was applied, and what the result was.
 If an MTA applies more than one such test, it adds this header field either once per test or once indicating all of the results.
 An MTA MUST NOT add a result to an existing header field.

-An MTA MAY add this header field containing only the authentication identifier portion and the "none" token (see Section 2.2) to indicate explicitly that no message authentication schemes were applied prior to delivery of this message.
+An MTA MAY add this header field containing only the authentication service identifier portion and the "none" token (see Section 2.2) to indicate explicitly that no message authentication schemes were applied prior to delivery of this message.

 An MTA adding this header field has to take steps to identify it as legitimate to the MUAs or downstream filters that will ultimately consume its content.
 One process to do so is described in Section 5.
 Further measures may be necessary in some environments.
 Some possible solutions are enumerated in Section 7.1.
-This document does not mandate any specific solution to this issue as each environment has its own facilities and limitations.
+This document does not mandate any specific solution to this issue, as each environment has its own facilities and limitations.

 Most known message authentication methods focus on a particular identifier to evaluate.
-SPF and Sender ID differ in that they can yield a result based on more than one identifier; specifically, SPF can evaluate the RFC5321.HELO parameter or the RFC5321.MailFrom parameter, and Sender ID can evaluate the RFC5321.MailFrom parameter or the Purported Responsible Address (PRA) identity.
+SPF differs in that it can yield a result based on more than one identifier; specifically, SPF can evaluate the RFC5321.HELO parameter or the RFC5321.MailFrom parameter.
 When generating this field to report those results, only the parameter that yielded the result is included.